GSousa95/java-assessment-new-hires/README.md

 ### The assignment
 This assignment is composed by 3 problems.
 Each problem has each own class and the description is there.
-The unit tests are already setup to expect the correct output and they'll run as github actions as soon as you push your changes and merge them to master.
+The unit tests are already setup to expect the correct output and they'll run as github actions as soon as you push your changes.
+Once you finish you must the development you can open a pull request or commit directly to master.
+You can make changes to your code until the assignment expires.

 ### Setup command
 N/A